 - strategic operational and planning processes

 Corporate training programs are increasingly used by multinational companies to help employees from different cultures adapt to new behavioral, business and legal rules.
-Therefore, many corporate training majors study high-demand foreign languages such as Japanese, German, or Spanish.
+Therefore, many corporate training majors study foreign languages such as Japanese, German, Chinese or Spanish.

 Certificates and Single Courses in Corporate Training

-Certificate programs and single courses offer many professionals the ability to pick up valuable corporate training skills without committing to a lengthy, formal degree program.
-These programs especially appeal to managers or small business owners who have worked their way up through an industry using significant on-the-job experience in lieu of a traditional degree in their field.
+Certificate programs and single courses offer many professionals the ability to pick up corporate training skills without committing to a lengthy formal degree program.
+These programs may especially appeal to managers or small business owners who have worked their way up through an industry using on-the-job experience in lieu of a traditional degree in their field.
 Certificate programs can focus on specific corporate training topics like workplace conditions or larger skill sets like public speaking and assessments.
 In some cases, schools will allow participants to apply their completed certificate program course credits toward a degree program later in their careers.

 Bachelor's Degrees in Corporate Training

 Bachelor's degrees that focus solely on corporate training are rare.
 Many bachelor's degrees in business and communications offer students the opportunity to select a concentration in corporate training.
 Bachelor's degree candidates often enroll in wide-ranging liberal arts courses, like sociology, economics, and history.
 These courses can give future trainers a broad cultural background that they can build on in a graduate program in corporate training.